-On May 1, 2006, UTS Realty, LLC, or Realty, received a \$1,000,000 loan from the County of Cuyahoga, Ohio, or the County, to be used for improvements to its Cleveland, Ohio container storage facility.
+On May 1, 2006, UTS Realty, LLC, or Realty, a wholly owned subsidiary of the Company, received a \$1,000,000 loan from the County of Cuyahoga, Ohio, or the County, to be used for improvements to its Cleveland, Ohio container storage facility.
 The loan agreement requires quarterly interest payments at an annual rate of 5.0%.
 Through January 31, 2011, subject to certain conditions, the County will forgive \$450,000 of the principal amount owed.
-On January 31, 2007, the Company began recording the forgiveness as a reduction in the cost of the underlying improvements at a rate of \$90,000 per annum.
-The remaining principal of \$550,000 is due at maturity.
-As of April 3, 2010 and December 31, 2009, the outstanding balance under the loan was \$640,000 and \$730,000, respectively.
-The loan matures on January 31, 2011; however, at Realty's option, the maturity date may be extended until January 31, 2021.
+On January 31, 2007, the Company began recording the forgiveness as a reduction of the loan and as a reduction in the cost of the underlying improvements at a rate of \$90,000 per annum.
+The remaining principal was due at maturity on January 31, 2011; however, at Realty's option, the maturity date could have been extended until January 31, 2021.
+In June 2010, the Company repaid \$550,000 of the remaining principal balance.
+As of July 3, 2010 and December 31, 2009, the outstanding balance under the loan was \$90,000 (presented under other current liabilities) and \$730,000, respectively.
+At December 31, 2009, the fair value of this debt was approximately \$490,000.
 In connection with this loan, Realty and the Company entered into an environmental indemnity agreement with the County and the Company issued a \$640,000 standby letter of credit that expires February 14, 2011.
+Under the terms of the environmental indemnity agreement, Realty and the Company have agreed to indemnify the County, without limitation, against any loss attributable to the generation, storage, release or presence of Regulated Materials, as defined in the environmental indemnity agreement, at the container storage facility.
+In connection with the acquisition of the Cleveland, Ohio property in August 2005, Realty received indemnity from the seller from any and all claims, which Realty may incur as a direct consequence of any environmental condition of which the seller had actual knowledge as of the date of the acquisition of the property.